c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 ## Development Profiles

-A Development Profile is a simple manifest file that defines a specific set of reproducible CodeZero commands.
+A Development Profile is a simple manifest file that defines a specific set of reproducible Codezero commands.
 This allows developers to easily get several commands running for the tasks at hand without having to remember all the command line parameters for the command line tool.
 Just record a series of commands to create a Development Profile to be used later to rerun those commands again.

 ### Overview